 - CEC.
 2013.
 Community engagement guidelines for the Australian wind industry.
 Clean Energy Council, Southbank

 - CANWEA.
-2008.
-Wind energy development: Best practices for community engagement and public consultation.
+2017.
+Best practices for indigenous and public engagement.
 Canadian Wind Energy Association, Ottawa

 It is important that wind farm companies establish and follow complaint handling procedures as part of a wind farm project.
 Best practice complaint handling practices should be prioritised by wind farm proponents so that the wind farm can be easily accessed by the community and have their concerns addressed.
 Further, compliance with complaints handling procedures are often a requirement of the wind farm’s planning permit.

 The Commissioner has observed a range of practices in the wind farm industry in complaint handling.
 There are guidelines available to help industry develop effective complaint management policies and practices.
 Some references include: